Tulum Travel Guide

 Papaya Playa ia a hopping beach club on Saturday nights.
 The party doesn’t get started until around 11 and we were too tried to make the trek, but I’m sure it’s a fun spot.

-Grand Cenote: This spot was definitely a highlight of the trip for me.
+Gran Cenote: This spot was definitely a highlight of the trip for me.
 I didn’t see a ton of tropical crazy-colored fish as I have on past Caribbean snorkeling trips, but the cenote formations (similar to what you’d find in a cave) are really cool.

 Places to Stay in Tulum

 You won’t find any high-rise hotels and almost all of the resorts have a strong emphasis on being eco-friendly and sustainable — many running off of solar energy and wind turbines.

 Amansala — This is where the retreat took place so we spent most of our stay here.
 It’s a fitness focused resort and they host their own Bikini Bootcamp Retreats so it’s really geared towards women.
 The resort is located right on the beach with a small pool, hammocks and picturesque ropes.
 The rooms were comfortable and the food (which was provided with our retreat) was fresh and flavorful.
 The staff was also really friendly and accommodating, as well.